LIRA/DCPP partial unlocking upon conversion to LIF account

 Based on the jurisdiction of the LIRA or DCPP account, it may be possible to unlock a percentage of the funds upon conversion to a LIF account and transfer the unlocked portion to an RRSP/RRIF account.
 In Snap, you can choose the age to convert a LIRA/DCPP to a LIF and also specify a percentage to unlock, and which account to transfer the funds to.

-The first step is to add the LIRA and/or DCPP account to the projections on the Assets page.
+The first step is to add the LIRA and/or DCPP account to the projections under Scenario Setup -> Assets.

 By default, a LIRA/DCPP/LIF account has the following initial settings:

-1. The LIRA to LIF conversion age is the year before the client's retirement age.
+- Conversion Age is set to the year before the client's retirement age.

-To change these settings and to set up the partial unlocking of the LIRA at the conversion age, select Scenario Setup -> Assets -> Capital Assets -> DCPP/LIRA/LIF
+To change these settings and to set up the unlocking of the LIRA at the Conversion Age, select Scenario Setup -> Assets -> Financial Assets -> DCPP/LIRA/LIF.

-Using this table you can adjust the jurisdiction, conversion age to LIF, unlocking percentage, and where to transfer the unlocked funds to.
-Snap will prevent you from unlocking a higher percentage than is allowed based on the jurisdiction of the account.
+You can adjust all of these settings and also specify the account which will receive the unlocked funds.
+Snap will prevent you from unlocking a higher percentage than is allowed based on the Jurisdiction of the account and Conversion Age.

 Notes: